Q / How do you get to Placencia?

 Q / What about vaccinations?

 A / There are some diseases in Belize that you can be vaccinated against before your trip.
-These include Hepatitis A and B, Typhoid, Tetanus, Malaria and Influenza.
+These include Hepatitis A and B, Typhoid, Tetanus, and Influenza.
 Ask your doctor which vaccinations are currently recommended or visit an immunization clinic.
+If you are not fully vaccinated for COVID-19 you will need to have present a negative COVID-19 test upon arrival that is no more than 96 hours old.

 Q / Will my cell phone work?

-A / The main mobile provider in Belize uses GSM technology on the 850/1900 bandwidths.
-If you have a phone with a SIM card, and you have a plan that allows international roaming, most likely your phone will work but remember that calls while roaming will be expensive.
+A / The main mobile provider in Belize uses GSM technology.
+If you have a phone with a SIM card, and you have a plan that allows international roaming, most likely your phone will work but remember that calls while roaming may be expensive.
 If you are going to be in Belize for an extended period and you expect to make a number of calls, check to see if your phone is unlocked so that you can purchase a SIM card from BTL (Belize Telemedia Ltd) in order to save some money.

 Q / How can I make international calls if my phone doesn’t work?

 A / If your phone does not work here, we have a cell phone that guests can use while on the property to make calls, both locally and internationally.
 This will cost approximately 30-40 US cents per minute to call North America and 10-20 cents per minute to make calls within Belize.
-Some people also have luck using WhatsApp, Skype or Facetime over wifi.
+Again, we highly recommend using WhatsApp for no-cost calls between cell phone users.

 Q / Where is Belize?